o-farag/o-farag.github.io/README.md

-# MrBoogle.github.io
+# Omar Farag
 A website that highlights my skills, projects and experience.
-#Under COnstruction - Coming Soon
-##Omar Farag
+# Currently Under Construction